Please ensure Javascript is enabled for purposes of website accessibility Assessment

 The third segment splits the screen and shows both twins playing at once, so that their styles of play and interaction with the adult can be more easily observed and compared.

-1. Compare and contrast the two methods of identification.
+1. Compare and contrast these two methods.

 Print Friendly, PDF & Email